An Apartment Turnover Cleaning Checklist for Landlords

 Here are general guidelines to consider when dealing with left-behind items courtesy of Nolo:

-Check out our comprehensive Furniture Disposal Guide to get rid of old love seats and tables without the hassle.
+Check out our comprehensive Furniture Disposal Guide to easily get rid of abandoned furniture from previous tenants.

 It’s a good idea to complete all of your repairs and maintenance issues before you start cleaning, because there’s a good chance you’ll leave a little dust behind.
 But, there’s always an exception to the rule: don’t paint until you’ve wiped down the walls.